patrickleboutillier/flash6502/README.md

 - Data bus: The 8 bit data bus
 - Address Low: contains the low nibbles of the stack pointer (SP), the program counter (PC) and the effective address (EA) register, all connected to the "address low" bus, as well as a buffer to allow sourcing any of these from the data bus.
 - Address High: contains the high nibbles of the stack pointer (SP), the program counter (PC) and the effective address (EA) register, all connected to the "address low" bus, as well as a buffer to allow sourcing any of these (except the high nibble of SP which is a constant) from the data bus.
-- RAM: contains the 64k RAM chip (connected to the "address low" and "address high" busses, as well as the data bus) and the memory mapping logic, as well as 2 buffers allowing to send the contents of the "address low/high" buses to the data bus.
+- RAM: contains the instruction register (INST), the 64k RAM chip (connected to the "address low" and "address high" busses, as well as the data bus) and the memory mapping logic, as well as 2 buffers allowing to send the contents of the "address low/high" buses to the data bus.
-- Control Unit:
+- Control Unit: contains the stepping logic and 5 ROM chips that handle the 40 control signals.
+Each ROM chip receives the output of the step counting (6 bits), the output of the INST register (8 bits), as well as 4 other input signals that vary depending on the chip.